MicrosoftDocs/memdocs/sccm/core/get-started/technical-preview.md

 Because this release is a technical preview, details and functionality are subject to change.

 This information applies to all versions of the Configuration Manager technical preview branch.
 This article lists each new feature along with the technical preview version in which it first appears.
-For example, version **1901** for January (01) of 2019 (19).
+For example, version **1908** for August (08) of 2019 (19).
 Separate articles dedicated to each preview version detail the individual features.

 For information about what's new in the *current branch* of Configuration Manager, see [What's new in Configuration Manager incremental versions](/sccm/core/plan-design/changes/whats-new-incremental-versions).